ndd21/PHYS281/docs/demo-anaconda.md

       your own machine, this will be "`C:\Users\<username>\anaconda3`", where "`<username>`" will be replaced with your own user name on the machine.
-    * On the "Advanced Installation Options" window leave the tick in the box next to "Register Anaconda3 as my default Python 3.8"m and click the "Install" button.
+    * On the "Advanced Installation Options" window leave the tick in the box next to "Register Anaconda3 as my default Python 3.8" and click the ++"Install"++ button.
-    * Once installation is complete continue clicking though with the "Next" buttons and finally click "Finish" (if you leave the check boxes on the final window ticked, then links to tutorials will open in your browser).
+    * Once installation is complete continue clicking though with the ++"Next >"++ buttons and finally click ++"Finish"++ (if you leave the check boxes on the final window ticked, then links to tutorials will open in your browser).

 === "Installation on Mac OS"